rotationalio/nlp/README.md

 myOneHotVector, err := myText.VectorizeOneHot() // vector.Vector{1, 1, 0, 0}
 myFrequencyVector, err := myText.VectorizeFrequency() // vector.Vector{1, 2, 0, 0}

-// Get readability scores
+// Get readability scores (a score of 0.0 indicates that the word and/or
+// sentence count is zero)
-ease, err := myText.FleschKincaidReadingEase()
+ease := myText.FleschKincaidReadingEase() // -5.727
-grade, err := myText.FleschKincaidGradeLevel()
+grade := myText.FleschKincaidGradeLevel() // 15.797

 // Get the counts of various things count := myText.WordsCount() // 7